Research ( full-time, part-time)

 January, April, September

 Distance-learning supervision available on this course.

 This course is located in the School of Humanities and Social Sciences.
 Find out more about our research.

-Our PhD research programmes will allow you to explore your own interests in English literature, supported by the expertise of our staff.
+Our PhD research programmes will allow you to join one of our research projects or explore your own interests in English Literature, supported by the expertise of our staff.

 Find out more about studying during COVID-19 in the Entry requirements section, below.